-Finally you can ask what is needed to make the target state become real.
-For this you can use the fields “coaching demand” and “coaching offer”.
-Compare how much coaching you are offering at the moment and what would be needed to help the roles on the POEM move further to the left.
+Finally, you can ask what is needed to make the target state become real.
+For this, you can use the fields “coaching demand” and “coaching offer”.
+Compare how much coaching you are offering at the moment and what would be needed to help the roles in the POEM move further to the left.
 This can include coaching through Agile Coaches, Scrum Masters, other more experienced POs, or external trainers.

 What It Shows